 Drink driving is an issue for all ages.

-In Auckland between 2012 and 2016 there were 338 death and serious injury (DSI) casualties in the Auckland region which were related to alcohol and drugs.
-Specifically, in 2016 there were 44 DSI casualties relating to alcohol/drugs, including 7 deaths (14 deaths in 2015).
+In Auckland from 2014 to 2018 there were 487 death and serious injury (DSI) casualties in the Auckland region which were related to alcohol and drugs.
+Specifically, in 2017 there were 153 DSI casualties relating to alcohol/drugs, including 26 deaths (18 deaths in 2016).

 Studies have shown that the risk of being involved in a crash increases as a driver’s blood alcohol concentration (BAC) increases.
 At high blood alcohol levels, the risk rapidly increases.

 The following laws apply to drink driving in New Zealand:

 - Under 20 - There is a zero alcohol limit if you are under 20.
 That means if you drive after consuming even one drink you can be charged with drink driving.